 To help with further information, please see the document titled ‘What to Expect’ in your Participant Portal.

-We’re not doctors and so are not authorized to dispense health advice.
+We’re not doctors and so are not authorised to dispense health advice.
 Preventative measures should be taken, as you will be working in a clinical setting with individuals who suffer from communicable diseases such as Hepatitis B.

-We trust all volunteers to take suitable precautions and volunteers are expected to get vaccinated against all possible contagions.
+We trust all volunteers to take suitable precautions and to get vaccinated against all possible contagions.
 Please see your GP or local travel clinic for advice on vaccinations.
 Remember to tell them that whilst in Sri Lanka you will never be more than 3 hours from a hospital: we are not based in a remote location.
 For the most up-to-date information about travelling to Sri Lanka please check fit for travel.

 Courses or boosters usually advised: